 The Story of the Most Forbidden Sneaker ever made

-A story that has traveled a bit like a legend through sneaker culture since the 2000s is that of the Ari Menthol 10’s.
+A story that has travelled a bit like a legend through sneaker culture since the 2000s is that of the Ari Menthol 10’s.
 A bootleg shoe that simultaneously took on two absolute giants of industry, Nike and big tobacco.
 As much an art project as an act of defiance, the story of the Menthol 10’s had plenty of layers that made it so interesting.
-A pair has now for the first time arrived in Italy via the gang down at Dropout Milan, so we wanted to recant the tale of this very special shoe.
+A pair has now for the first time arrived in Italy via Dropout Milan, so nss magazine has decided to trace back the story of this very special kick.

 After the release and success of the sneaker, it didn’t take very long until both Nike and Newport came knocking on Ari’s door.
 Nike knocked first by sending a “Cease and desist” letter which is a standard statement saying, stop what you are doing and don’t do it anymore.
 Newport, on the other hand, came knocking much more aggressively and started legal actions against Ari.
 They demanded damages, and didn’t believe that the shoe had only been made in 252 pairs, to cut a long legal battle short, the shoe became banned and was ordered to be destroyed, going as far as under the terms of his settlement, Ari cannot legally own a pair of Menthol 10’s, he can’t use them, he can’t own a digital picture of them, can’t profit from them, can’t talk about them, essentially not being allowed to do anything related to the shoe.
 After a few years, the case died down, but we are now at a point where the exact number of the Menthol 10’s aren’t known and the chances of seeing a pair are pretty much near impossible, especially outside of the US, until now.